s3rb31/Nethack.us-RobotMaze-RCE/README.md

 3. Parses the maze into a 2D grid.
 4. Solves it from starting point `(0, 1)`.
 5. Sends the movement string to the server.
-6. Reads additional response data (likely per-move updates).
+6. Reads additional response data.
 7. Sends the shellcode payload.
 8. Prepares to connect to the shell (commented out).